camunda-community-hub/zeebe-message-correlation/README.md

 This tutorial uses the JavaScript client, but it serves to illustrate message correlation concepts that are applicable to all language clients.

-If you are doing this exercise on Camunda Cloud, remember to set the environment variables with your client credentials in each terminal window; and you will use Operate in your Camunda Cloud cluster, rather than Simple Monitor.
+If you are doing this exercise on Camunda SaaS, remember to set the environment variables with your client credentials in each terminal window; and you will use Operate in your Camunda SaaS cluster, rather than Simple Monitor.

 ## Workflow

-Here is the basic example from [the Camunda Cloud](https://docs.camunda.io/docs/product-manuals/concepts/messages):
+Here is the basic example from [the Camunda 8 docs](https://docs.camunda.io/docs/product-manuals/concepts/messages):

 ![](img/workflow.png)